 While in Bohemia you must try their specialities.
 Most menue items are rather heavy and not quite suitable for vegetarians.
 One of the most famous dishes is Svíčková na smetaně: Beef meat served with cream sauce.
 Additionally a pair of knedlí (bread dumplings) is offered.
 As a desert I recommend Lazenske Oplatky.
 That's a typical waffle sort filled with cinnamon and plum mousse from Karlovy Vary.
 Bon appétit!
 Dobrou chuť!

 Tipping is not an obligation but a nice gesture especially if you're satisfied with the food and the service.
 A tip of 6%-10% is alright.

 From the colonnade take the "Zámecký Vrch" leading up to Hotel Bristol Palace.
 While admiring the architecture you might ask yourself where is M. Gustave H., welcoming elderly women to the Grand Budapest Hotel,... err...
 Bristol Palace.
 Opposite the hotel you might spot a tiny Baroque chapel: Chapel of Saint Anne.

 + Staying in Karlovy Vary

 The spa town has a variety of lovely hotels scattered along or above the Teplá river.
 Many of them offer low-priced 3-, 4-, 7-day wellness (family) packages including breakfast and dinner, massages, baths and selected spa procedures.
-Parking in downtown may be limited, some hotels however have own parking lots (some are guarded 24/7).
+Parking in downtown may be limited, some hotels however have own parking lots (some are guarded 24/7) or provide free entry to public lots for their guests.
 Deals can be found either on the hotels' websites or on spa portals like Topkur or Karlovy Vary Tourism.

 8. Hot Spring Colonnade